Kuala Lumpur: Geography

-Climate and weather
+Climate

 Protected by the Titiwangsa Range in the east and Indonesia's Sumatra Island in the west, Kuala Lumpur is sheltered from strong winds and has a tropical rainforest climate (Köppen climate classification Af), hot, humid and sunny, with abundant rainfall, especially during the northeast monsoon season from October to March.
 Temperatures tend to remain constant.
 Maximums hover between 32 and 35 C and sometimes topping 38 °C, while minimums hover between 23.4 and 24.6 C and have never fallen below 17.8 °C. Kuala Lumpur typically receives at least 2600 mm of rain annually; June to August are relatively dry, but even then rainfall typically exceeds 131 mm a month.
+Kuala Lumpur is highly prone to severe thunderstorms and lightning strikes.
+The Klang Valley, including Kuala Lumpur, is one of the places where thunderstorms are most frequently observed on Earth.

 Floods are frequent in Kuala Lumpur after heavy downpours, especially in the city centre, because irrigation structure lags behind the intense development in the city.
 Smoke from forest fires in nearby Sumatra and Kalimantan sometimes casts a haze over the region, and is a major source of pollution, along with open burning, motor vehicle emissions, and construction.

 Governance

-Kuala Lumpur was administered by a corporation sole called the Federal Capital Commissioner from April 1, 1961, until it was awarded city status in 1972, after which executive power transferred to the Lord Mayor (Datuk Bandar).
-Thirteen mayors have been appointed since then.
-The current mayor is Datuk Mahadi Che Ngah, who has been in office since October 1, 2020.
+Kuala Lumpur was administered by a corporation sole called the Federal Capital Commissioner from 1 April 1961, until it was awarded city status in 1972, after which executive power transferred to the Lord Mayor (Datuk Bandar).
+15 mayors have been appointed since then.
+The current mayor is Maimunah Mohd Sharif, who has been in office since 15 August 2024.